 In addition, some special rules may make you eligible for CARES:

 • If you are in the accommodation and food services sector (NAICS 72), the 500-employee rule is applied on a per physical location basis

 • If you are operating as a franchise or receive financial assistance from an approved Small Business Investment Company the normal affiliation rules do not apply

 REMEMBER: The 500-employee threshold includes all employees: full-time, part-time, and any other status.

 In evaluating eligibility, lenders are directed to consider whether the borrower was in operation before February 15, 2020, and had employees for whom they paid salaries and payroll taxes or paid independent contractors.

 Loans can be up to 2.5 x the borrower’s average monthly payroll costs, not to exceed $10 million.

-Need more INFORMATION?
+Need more INFORMATION about CARES?

 See the Coronavirus Emergency Loans Small Business Guide and Checklist prepared by the U.S. Chamber of Commerce.